Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Experiments

 \subsubsection{Metrics}

-We evaluate the performance of different methods by the commonly used top-K node correctness NC@K in the literature.
-Given a node of the graph $\mathcal{G}_s$, NC@K takes the most similar K nodes from all possible matching in the graph $\mathcal{G}_t$ as a Top-K list, and finally calculates the percentage of ground-truth matching in the list.
+For each method, we evaluate its performance by the commonly used Top-K node correctness (denoted as NC@K).
+In particular, given a node of the graph $\mathcal{G}_s$, NC@K takes the most similar $K$ nodes from all possible matching in the graph $\mathcal{G}_t$ as a Top-K list, and finally calculates the percentage of ground-truth matching in the list.
+Note that, since we implement semi-supervised baselines with 10\% of the ground-truth, we take the ground-truth into account in the final results as well so that we can compare them fairly with unsupervised methods.
+For each dataset, we implement each method five times with different random seeds and report its average performance in the five trials.